JoyChurchill4/tinyquest/README.md

 If the project includes scripts, use the commands defined by those scripts to run, test, or build the project.

 ## Development Notes

+When working on the project:

+- Keep changes focused and easy to review.
+- Use clear commit messages.
+- Check the project structure before adding new files.